FAQ

 Section titled “Architecture”How does Actionbase handle writes?

-- Apply the incoming interaction as a state transition
+- Apply incoming interaction as a state transition

 What is write-time optimization?

-State The current relationship between source and target
+- State — current relationship between source and target

-Index Ordered structures based on schema-defined properties (for example,
+- Index — ordered structures based on properties (e.g.,

 How does Actionbase handle out-of-order events?

-Section titled “How does Actionbase handle out-of-order events?”Clients attach timestamps to interaction events.
-Even if events arrive out of order due to network delays, Actionbase uses these timestamps to compute the correct final state.
+Section titled “How does Actionbase handle out-of-order events?”Clients attach timestamps to events.
+Actionbase uses these timestamps to compute the correct final state, regardless of arrival order — see Mutation.

 Storage and Infrastructure